malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 current location in the file system.

 Now as we know where we are and what is there we can start to change our location.
-For this we use the command `cd` (change directory).
-If you are in your home directory `/home/ubuntu/` you can go into the folder `unix_course_files` by typing
+For this we use the command `cd` (*change directory*).
+If you are in your home directory `/home/toby/` you can go into the folder `unix_course_files` by typing

 ```